 Canada’s home ownership rate is around 66 per cent.
 Among non-home owners, the majority of Canadians rent a leased house, apartment, or suite from a landlord or property corporation.

 Canadians generally live with their parents until their 20s, and then rent until their 30s, when they mortgage a house or apartment, usually with their spouse.
 Many Canadians are increasingly choosing to rent for much longer periods of life than past generations, however.
 Unaffordable homes are a growing concern in many of Canada’s big cities, where real estate prices are some of the highest in the world.
-Large mortgages contribute heavily to the high rates of indebtedness of Canadians (see below).
+Expensive mortgages contribute heavily to the high rates of indebtedness of Canadians (see below).

 The Government of Canada estimates that between 150,000 to 300,000 Canadians “experience homelessness” in a given year, meaning they temporarily lack a permanent place to live.
 A network of homeless shelters, operated by government and charities, provide temporary places to stay for the majority of homeless Canadians.
 Most of Canada’s homeless population consists of middle-aged men, with aboriginal Canadians dramatically overrepresented.